bodo-ai/Bodo/docs/docs/api_docs/numpy.md

 ## Scipy support

-- `scipy.fftpack.fft2` supports complex64 and complex128 data.
+- `scipy.fft.fft2` supports complex64 and complex128 data.
 Bodo uses FFTW as the backend FFT library.
     FFTW performs parameter tuning for best performance the first time the program is run.
     The parameters are stored in a file named `.fftw_wisdom` or `.fftwf_wisdom` to be reused for subsequent runs.
     Environment variable `BODO_FFTW_PLANNING` allows setting the FFTW planning flag (e.g. `FFTW_ESTIMATE`), and `BODO_FFTW_PLANNING_TIMEOUT` allows setting FFTW planning timeout (default is 1 hour).
     See [FFTW documentation](https://www.fftw.org/fftw3_doc) for more information.

-- `scipy.fftpack.fftshift` supports 2D arrays of complex64 and complex128 data.
+- `scipy.fft.fftshift` supports 2D arrays of complex64 and complex128 data.

 ##  Miscellaneous